JWST ETC Aperture Spectral Extraction Strategy

 - Aperture location:

-- The aperture can be chosen to be at any desired location within the slit along the cross-dispersion direction by specifying the Y-offset in arcsec from the slit center.
+- Specify offsets in scene: The aperture can be chosen to be at any desired location within the slit along the cross-dispersion direction (for slit spectroscopy and X-dispersed slitless spectroscopy) by specifying the Y-offset in arcsec from the slit center.

 - Aperture Half-Height: This corresponds to the half-height of the extraction aperture in the cross-dispersion direction.
 The spectral extraction is performed over the full extent of the specified extraction aperture.